jhpyle/docassemble/_docs/scalability.md

 [VPC].
 Add one "Inbound" rule, setting "Type" to HTTPS and "Source" to "Anywhere."

-Then go to the "Target Groups" section of the [EC2 Console] and create a new "Target Group."
+Then go to the "Load Balancing" -> "Target Groups" section of the [EC2 Console] and create a new "Target Group."
 Set the "Target group name" to `web`, set the "Protocol" to HTTP, set the "Port" to 80, and set the "VPC" to your default [VPC].
 Under "Health check settings," set the "Protocol" to HTTP and the "Path" to `/health_check`.
 The "health check" is the load balancer's way of telling whether a web server is healthy.
 The path `/health_check` on a **docassemble** web server is a page that responds with a simple "OK."
 (All the load balancer cares about is whether the page returns an [HTTP success code] or not.)
+Under "Advanced health check settings," set the "Healthy threshold" to 10, "Unhealthy threshold" to 2, "Timeout" to 10 seconds, "Interval" to 120 seconds, and keep other settings at their defaults.

 Once that "Target Group" is created, create a second "Target Group" called `websocket` with the same settings.
 Then, once the `websocket`